 The following steps show how to create a budget within Float.

-Or alternatively, click into a cash flow cell for the relevant account, selecting the ‘Create budget’ option from the modal that displays.
+To start click into a cash flow cell for the relevant account, selecting the ‘Create budget’ option from the modal that displays.

 Clicking ‘Create budget’ will bring up the options for setting the budget.
 Here you will set: